Tray Embedded / Integration Walkthrough / API calls breakdown (standard experience)

 Debugging the Solution Instance

-Return to the Users page on the UI and click on your end user.
-You will now see that the Solution Instance is enabled and you can click on 'Debug Workflows' on the solution instance card as shown below:
+Navigate to the relevant Project > Solution instances you will now see that the Solution Instance is enabled and you can click on 'Debug Workflows' on the solution instance card as shown below:

 This will open a modal of all the linked workflows of this solution instance.
 You can the debug the workflow that you want.